Madden School

-Madden School, also known as North Lawrence Community Schools Administration Building, is a historic school building located at Bedford, Lawrence County, Indiana.
+Madden School, also known as North Lawrence Community Schools Administration Building, is a historic school building located at Bedford, Indiana.
 It was built in 1923, and is a two-story, rectangular, Classical Revival style limestone and brick building on a raised basement.
 A three-room addition was built in 1925–1926.
 It has dual front entrances and a parapet surrounding the roof.
 The building housed a school until 1976, after which it was used as an administration center.

 It was listed in the National Register of Historic Places in 2000.